khtran1/khtran1.github.io/cv.md

 ###### Sept 2021 | Python, discord.py

 * Implemented a Discord bot using a Python Discord API wrapper (discord.py, Nextcord) and hosted via Heroku.
-* Some features include a music player, minigames, and, adapting the Markov chain model from the Twitter bot below, a message generator.
+* Features a music player, minigames, and, adapting the Markov chain model from the Twitter bot below, a message generator.
+* Utilized by dozens of Discord communities at peak usage, reaching estimated audience of 800+ users

 ### "@wine_bot_mathew" - Tweet Generating Twitter Bot